- 1. Verify Your Website With Google Search Console

 The main takeaway is that you need to adjust your content marketing strategy and target keywords that you can actually rank for.

-18. Guest Post on other websites
+18. Guest Post on Other Websites

 The last three steps have to do with Off-Page SEO.
 Off-page SEO is all about website promotion and one of the ways to promote your website and get backlinks is through guest posting.